Skip to main content

 What hosting is best for Next.js?

-Vercel for simplicity and performance (built by the Next.js team).
-AWS Amplify or ECS for enterprises with existing AWS infrastructure.
-Static export to Cloudflare Pages for marketing sites.
-Docker for full control on any platform.
+It depends on where you already are.
+Vercel if you want simplicity and speed (the Next.js team builds it).
+AWS Amplify or ECS if your infrastructure already lives in AWS.
+Static export to Cloudflare Pages for a marketing site.
+Docker if you want full control on any platform.

 How do I optimize Next.js performance?